Get our FREE IIFYM Weight Loss Starter Guide

 Menstruation & Dieting- Mastering Your Cycle

 If you’re like most women and tend to dread that week before your period hits, you aren’t alone.
-Hormones are running wild and it may start to feeling as though nothing you do is helping alleviate the symptoms.
+Hormones are running wild and it may start to feel as though nothing you do is helping alleviate the symptoms.
 Cramps set in, fatigue rages on, and the only action you want to take is staying curled up in your bed.

 When it comes to nutrition and workout programming, men and women are generally quite the same.
 Both genders require a certain level of protein each day to optimize their program, both genders should be doing a few key lifts in their program to make maximum progress, and both genders need to be choosing from a similar group of healthy foods.